 Mesfin learns traditional Ethiopian skills.
 His role models include women: Mama Teliqwa, his patriot grandmother, and Engineer Queen Saba (Sheba) of antiquity.

 In 1973, Mesfin and a friend discover famine survivors outside Addis Ababa.
 Their fathers get them to the city, but revolution follows.
 The communists shoot Mesfin’s father, imprison his mother and murder the emperor.
 The children face hunger, Derg raids and Red Terror death squads.
 Imprisoned dozens of times, Mesfin is tortured repeatedly.
 View a documentary about the Derg & its Red Terror – WARNING: this is disturbing.
-Click here.
+Click or tap here.

 Mesfin completes his first degree, in construction engineering.
 Then at 16, he is conscripted and trains for Airborne special force.
-To view a documentary about it, click here.
+To view a documentary about it, click or tap here.
 At the Eritrean war front he survives missions impossible.
 Saved by a general, Mesfin returns to study.
 He gains a second engineering degree in water development.
 This is in Egypt as a United Nations Development Programme scholarship recipient.
 Mesfin then works as a construction and water-development engineer in Ethiopia.

 Until the last, the Derg continues to conscript youth though millions have died in the Eritrean War of Independence.
 To read about it, click here.
 The young soldiers then flee the rebel government.
 Mesfin and his wife move south.
 Konso farmers host them.
 They are brilliant with animals and technology.
 Elders invite Mesfin to stay on, but his wife wants to leave.
 The couple departs for Kenya.

 - Authors: Mesfin Tadesse & Ianet Bastyan